stackzoo/khaos/README.md

 - [x] Delete specified cluster nodes
 - [X] Delete specified secrets in specified namespace
 - [X] Inject resource constraints in the specified containers  of the specified deployment of the specified namespace
+- [X] Inject the specified command inside the pods of the specified deployment in the specified namespace (experimental).